sciZer0/7/v/README.md

 more justness and more moralness.

-On this forming landscape, a new project called Worldcoin has the potential to very soon change the promotion of global b2p projects significantly — along with the lives of billions of people worldwide.
+On this forming landscape, a new blickchain project called Worldcoin has the potential to very soon change the promotion of global b2p projects significantly — along with the lives of billions of people worldwide.

 The team behind the Worldcoin project